 This policy goes beyond the University’s basic legal obligations and seeks to reflect general safeguarding guidance and good practice relating to the higher education sector.

 1. The Purpose of this Policy

 The purpose of this Safeguarding Policy and its associated guidance documents is to set out our responsibilities, processes and procedures and outline how we will:

-- Provide a safe and supportive environment for children and Adults at Risk who engage with our staff, students and volunteers in the course of our work and University led activities.
+- Provide a safe and supportive environment for children and Adults at Risk who engage with our staff, students, apprentices and volunteers in the course of our work and University led activities.

-- Ensure that staff and students facilitating or supporting programmes and activities working with children and Adults at Risk have defined responsibilities, as set out in the associated documents.
+- Ensure that staff, students and apprentices facilitating or supporting programmes and activities working with children and Adults at Risk have defined responsibilities, as set out in the associated documents.

-- Ensure that staff and students engaging with children and Adults at Risk receive relevant safeguarding training and understand their role and responsibilities.
+- Ensure that staff, students and apprentices engaging with children and Adults at Risk receive relevant safeguarding training and understand their role and responsibilities.

-- Ensure that there is a clear reporting and escalation route should staff or students become aware of a safeguarding concern.
+- Ensure that there is a clear reporting and escalation route should staff, students or apprentices become aware of a safeguarding concern.